aserebryakov/filestyle/README.md

 #### Step 2: Check your colorscheme (Vim only)

-When using Vim (not gVim), `ctermbg` must be explicitly defined in a `Normal` highlight group as it is required for the ignore patterns feature.
+When using Vim (not gVim), make sure your colorscheme explicitly defines `ctermbg` in a `Normal` highlight group as it is required for the ignore patterns feature.
 For example:

     hi Normal ctermbg=15